Anna Sui: Recognition

 In 1992, Sui won the CFDA Perry Ellis award for new talent.

 In 2009, Sui was presented with the Classic Icon of Fashion Design award at the China Fashion Awards in Beijing and with the CFDA's Geoffrey Beene Lifetime Achievement Award in her native New York City.

 In 2010, Sui collaborated with Andrew Bolton to publish a book chronicling her 20-year career.
 Later in the year, she launched her Forbidden Affair fragrance.

 In April, Sui attended the Identities 2011 fashion show at Harvard College where she spoke to the students and was honored with the program's Leadership of the Arts Award.

 From May to November 2013, clothing from Sui's 1999 and 2000 collections were featured at the Museum at the Fashion Institute of Technology as a part of their RetroSpective: Fashion & Textile History Gallery exhibition.

 In June 2016, a historical retrospective of Sui's designs displayed at the Beijing SKP department store.
 The collection featured Anna Sui designed items and outfits dating from Sui's first show in 1991 through her 2016 collections.

 In May 2017, London's Fashion and Textile Museum debuted an Anna Sui exhibition titled The World of Anna Sui.
 The exhibition marks the first ever museum retrospective in the United Kingdom featuring an American fashion designer and the first time Sui has been the sole subject of a museum exposition.
 The exhibition announcement coincided with the announcement of a new book on Sui's career by The Business of Fashion's Editor-at-Large, Tim Blanks.
 The Anna Sui X INC International Concepts collection for Macy's was announced for September 2017 featuring model Karen Elson.

-In 2018, Sui received the Women's Entrepreneurship Day Pioneer Award at the United Nations in recognition for her achievements in fashion.